 - 1/2 vanilla bean, split lengthwise

 - 14 medium strawberries (about 1 pint), stems trimmed

 - 1 tablespoon finely chopped pistachios

-Preheat oven to 375 degrees.
+Heat oven to 375 degrees.
 Line a baking pan with parchment paper, and set aside.
-Have another baking pan, unlined, ready.
+Have ready another baking pan, unlined.
 In a small bowl, combine corn syrup with 1 teaspoon warm water; set aside.